sakai-memore/bpmn-js-model-debug/README.md

-# bpmn-js-debug :
+# bpmn-js-model-debug :

 ## overview :
-- environment of bpmn-js customizing for debug
+- environment of bpmn-js's customizing a model for debug

 [EOF]